merenlab/merenlab.org/_posts/anvio/2015-10-14-anvio-discussion-group.md

 You do not need to have a GMail account to subscribe to the list.

+{:.notice}
+For some silly reason, Google Groups sets the "no e-mail" option for new members by default.
+Please change it to "all e-mail" (otherwise you will not get any e-mails from the group).

 Messages from the group will have the word `[anvio]` in their subjects, based on which you can filter them in a directory in your e-mail client so they don't clutter your inbox.

 ## Sending e-mails to the list